khered20/Dial2MSA-Verified/README.md

 # Dial2MSA-Verified

 Welcome to the Dial2MSA-Verified repository.
-Dial2MSA-Verified is an extension of the Dial2MSA dataset that includes verified translations for Gulf, Egyptian, Levantine, and Maghrebi dialects.
-This corpus is an evaluation dataset of multiple Arabic dialects in social media
+Dial2MSA-Verified is an extension of the Dial2MSA dataset that includes verified MSA translations for Gulf, Egyptian, Levantine, and Maghrebi dialects from social media.
+This corpus was split into training, development and testing sets with multiple MSA references for better evaluation.

 ## Data Split